-STEP 1 - brainstorm a list of all the NA's stakeholders (remembering that stakeholders can be clients, competitors or partner organisations).
-Split the list into internal stakeholders (inside the NA) and external stakeholders (outside the NA).
+Step 1 - brainstorm a list of all your organisation's stakeholders (remembering that stakeholders can be partner organisations, competitors, young people and/or their families and so on).
+Split the list into internal stakeholders (inside the organisation) and external stakeholders (outside the organisation).

-STEP 2 - Reduce the lists by selecting a maximum of 5 key internal and 5 key external stakeholders.
+Step 2 - Reduce the lists by selecting a maximum of 5 key internal and 5 key external stakeholders.
 Key stakeholders are those who are vital to the success of your strategy.

-STEP 3 - Ask each stakeholder to reply to the following questions:
+Step 3 - Ask each stakeholder to reply to the following questions:

-- What do you need or expect from the National Agency? - What criteria do you use to judge our work? - How well has the National Agency performed against those criteria (excellent, very good, fair, poor... over the past year, 2years, 3years...)?
-Why would you give the NA this rating? - What do you need the NA to do more or less of? - If resources were available, what additional activities or services should the NA offer?
-Adapted from Worksheet 4 - Support Center for Nonprofit Management (1997).
+- What do you need or expect from our organisation? - What criteria do you use to judge our work? - How well has the organisation performed against those criteria (excellent, very good, fair, poor... over the past year, 2 years, 3 years...)?
+Why would you give the organisation this rating? - What do you need the organisation to do more or less of? - If resources were available, what additional activities or services should the organisation offer?